Okay so you have gathered up some funds?

 - Are they authorised and regulated by the FCA?

-- Is the a fee for withdrawing money?
+- Is there a fee for withdrawing money?

 - How can you fund your account?

-I use Barclays StockBrokers who are reputable and reliable in my experience but other examples are Halifax, TD Direct Investing and IG to name but a few.
+I use ii otherwise known as Interactive Investor who are reputable and reliable in my experience but other examples are Halifax, TD Direct Investing and IG to name but a few.